marcusandrev/100-Days-Of-Code-2022/log.md

 <br/>
 <br/>
-### Day 1: July 17, Sunday
+## Day 1: July 17, Sunday <br/>

 **Today's Progress**: <br/>
-- *Self Learning:* Day 1/21 Challenge of Conquering Responsive Layouts by Kevin Powell
+- **Self Learning:** Day 1/21 Challenge of Conquering Responsive Layouts by Kevin Powell
-- *Project:* Created themes and installed styled components for Foodify project
+- **Project:** Created themes and installed styled components for Foodify project

 **Thoughts** <br/>
-- *Self Learning:* Learned that CSS is Responsive by default.
+- **Self Learning:** Learned that CSS is Responsive by default.
 You did something to make it not responsive.
-- *Project:* Storybook is kinda iffy at first when you did it but realized you haven't installed styled components yet
+- **Project:** Storybook is kinda iffy at first when you did it but realized you haven't installed styled components yet

 **Some Notes**
 1. For responsive layouts, use percentages.
 Using Pixels make it use several media queries